Belgium

 The number of participating schools remains fairly constant, around 25%.

-The number of participating students (average of 35%) is slightly decreasing but we see a similar decrease for the other science olympiads in Flanders.
+The number of participating students (average of 35%) has known a small decrease in 2021, due to the Covi-19 pandemic.

 The statistics are based on an average of 945 eligible schools and approx. 722 000 eligible students.